greenmindagency/tools/README.md

 button.
 The seven most recent backup files are kept for each client.

 ## Wordprseo Website Builder
-A simple prototype that uploads Word, PDF, PowerPoint, or text files, extracts their text with PHP, and sends it to Google Gemini to generate a full home page with titled sections.
-The API key is defined directly in `wordprseo-website-builder/index.php`; see `wordprseo-website-builder/INSTRUCTIONS.txt` for usage details.
+Log in with the admin credentials to access a two-step builder.
+Start by entering a client name and arranging the site map via drag-and-drop, then switch to the Content tab to upload Word, PDF, PowerPoint, or text files.
+The PHP backend extracts their text and calls Google Gemini to produce a full page.
+The API key is defined in `wordprseo-website-builder/index.php`; see `wordprseo-website-builder/INSTRUCTIONS.txt` for usage details.